P-OEM/P-OEM-s-void-setup/README.md

-# gamingtruble's void linux setup
+# P-OEM's void linux setup

 ## About this setup
 * it is a public version of my personal setup, meaning that it's not the same, but it contains a lot of smaller installation guides, and packages I've installed to shape my system to my needs